How to Keep Your Liver Healthy – Expert Tips to Boost Liver Health

 How much water should I drink daily for good liver health?

-Drink at least 2.5 to 3 liters of water daily to help your liver flush out toxins and improve metabolism.
+Drink plenty of water (at least 2.5 to 3 litres) per day to help your liver flush out toxins and improve metabolism.
 Hydration supports better blood circulation and prevents fat accumulation in the liver.

 What are the early signs of liver problems?